Walkover-Web-Solution/Giddh-New-Angular4-App/README.md

 `dtqvbd-stage` -> `beta-stage` -> `beta-branch` -> `production`

 If you face any issues in the understanding of contributing guideline then please reach out to other contributors first than trying it out for yourself.
-If you have any suggestions for the improvement of this guideline then also you're welcome :)
+If you have any suggestions for the improvement of this guideline then also you're welcome! :smiley:

+### **Resolving `package-lock.json` conflicts:**
+It has been observed that developers over the time of development face merge conflicts issue in `package-lock.json` file.
+This happens when two developers run `npm install` command on their respective machines and commit the code.
+Resolving merge conflict of lock file could be tiresome and is not guaranteed to work always and therefore, as of `npm@5.7.0`, NPM has provided an automated way of doing the same.
+> As of `npm@5.7.0`, these conflicts can be resolved by manually fixing any `package.json` conflicts, and then running `npm install --package-lock-only` again. npm will automatically resolve any conflicts for you and write a merged package lock that includes all the dependencies from both branches in a reasonable tree.
+If --package-lock-only is provided, it will do this without also modifying your local node_modules/.

+So, now you just need to resolve the conflicts of `package.json` file and run the command `npm install --package-lock-only` to resolve the merge conflicts of `package-lock.json` file.

 # Angular Style Guide